ytan88/flask_backend_for_chatgpt/README.md

 # flask_backend_for_chatgpt
-A simple Flask backend that uses the ChatGPT API to read and remove events on a Calendly account for automated scheduling and management.
+A simple Flask backend that uses the ChatGPT API to show and remove events on a Calendly account for automated scheduling and management.

 # This project implemented a chatbot server and CLI to interact with it.
     The sever part run on Ubuntu22 Linux as local or microservice.